suryanarayanankv/OS_AGENT/README.md

 - `app:app` → Refers to the `app` object in `app.py`
 - `--reload` → Auto-reloads the server when code changes (dev mode)

-You should see output indicating the server is running on:
+You should see output showing:

 ```
 http://127.0.0.1:8000